Math 325 (Writing Intensive): Modern Algebra

 3. If you wantonly skip class, aside from missing out on the learning community within the walls of our classroom, you’ll penalize yourself by getting lower homework and test scores than you otherwise would.
 And anyway, I do notice if you’re not in class.

-4. Honor Code issues aside, you’re doing yu02/uc/ion a disservice if you turn in work you have not personally thought through carefl02/Pl/, some Writing Assignment problems will reappear on exams or on the final paper.
+4. Honor Code issues aside, you’re doing your education a disservice if you turn in work you have not personally thought through carefully.
+Plus, some Writing Assignment problems will reappear on exams or on the final paper.

 5. Seriously, though: you can’t “unsee” someone else’s solution.
 There are deep and interesting ethical conundra lurking here; Googling unwisely (or at all) may lead you down a path you didn’t intend to low.